 That is not to say there will be no fighting – there will be – pockets of Taliban will need to be cleared out along with a ton of IED’s.
 Just as they did last summer in Nowzad the Marines spent months talking about what they were going do while focusing their efforts at shaping the fight behind the scene.
 Like a master magician General Nicholson mesmerized the press with flashy hand movements to draw attention away from what was important.
 The press then focused on the less important aspects of the coming fight.
 Just like a magic show the action occurred right in front of the press in plain view yet remained out of sight.

 The magic show analogy is most appropriate for the 2nd Marine Expeditionary Brigade (2nd MEB) because they have many balls up in the air which have to be managed.
 They are working under a NATO chain of command with allies who add very little to the fight.
-Managing these relationships can end up being a distraction and very tedious but is still important.
-Their success has won them the dubious honor of hosting multiple junkets from our political masters, which is also tedious and boring, but important.
-The international press has to be managed too; that takes even more time and attention away from commanders who have better things to do.
-On top of that they have the various other US Gov agencies to work with and that too takes time, personnel and attention from senior commanders- commodities that are always in short supply.
+Managing these relationships is a distraction and tedious but is still important.
+The Marines success so far in the Helmand has won them the dubious honor of hosting multiple junkets from our political masters, which is also a distraction and tedious but important.
+On top of that they have the various other US Gov agencies to work coordinate with and that too takes time, personnel and attention from senior commanders- commodities that are always in short supply.

 The current Marjah operation is a replay of the Nowzad operation last summer.
 Back then the Marines were in the news, constantly saying they did not have enough Afghan security forces (Karzai sent a battalion the day he read that story despite virulent protests from RC South) and that they didn’t have enough aid money (the embassy responded by sending more money and FSO’s).
 Those complaints were faints; the Marines welcomed the Afghans, ignored most of the FSO’s and because they have their own tac air, artillery, and rocket systems they were able to cut out both the big army command and control apparatus in Bagram and the Brits who head RC South at the Kandahar Airfield.